crgdb/gdb-7.11-patches/README.md

 ## Readline Quirk

+The GDB code has its own copy of `readline` that is older than the latest gnu `readline`.

-If you are building GDB as part of a large package system with the latest `readline` library, then please just ignore the `readline/input.c` patch, and stop reading here.
-Otherwise, if you are just buildng GDB standalone from its own source, read on.
+If you are building GDB as part of a large package system with the latest `readline` library, then please just ignore the `readline/input.c` patch and the rest of this section.

+Otherwise, if you are buildng GDB standalone, and you wish to rely upon the `readline` that is built into GDB, then read on.

 After I built GDB from source, I noticed that terminal command-line input was broken.
 Characters typed were not echoed and command editing keystrokes, like backpace, were transmitted as ascii bytes into the input.
-Not even `TUI` mode would work.
+Also `TUI` mode would not work.

-The problem is that the GDB code has its own copy of `readline` that is older than the latest gnu `readline`.
-Funny that the GDB maintainers retain this old version and do not either update it or clean it out.

 Since I was only interested in the objective-c language support, I just decided to hack the two or three lines of readline code to let the terminal command-line input work a little better (and it got `TUI` mode working too).

-## Version

-Again, all this information applies to the **gdb-7.11** branch.

 ## References